forax/design-pattern-reloaded/src/main/java/state/README.md

 ```

 This is similar to adding a non-public abstract class in between the interface `State` and the implementations
 if the implementations are classes.
-Here, we use records that does not support inheritance.
+Here, we use records that do not support inheritance.

 For the state `Created`, we have a transition `add()` that cycle back to the same state (so it returns `this`)
 and a transition `buy()` that return a new state `Payed`.
 For `Payed`, we have a transition `ship()`